 Young rabbits are still growing up until roughly a year old.
 However, they reach sexual maturity by 3 months of age.
 Rabbits will unknowingly breed with their siblings, so it is important to keep this in mind if you are raising young litters.

 Rabbits are considered adults once they have reached their full size.
 This often happens between 1 and 4 years of age.
-Younger adult rabbits are extremely active and playful, seeking companionship if they are a domesticated rabbit.
+Younger adult rabbits are extremely active and playful, seeking companionship if they are a domesticated rabbits.

 This is also the period of time that you should focus on giving them toys and treats.
 Rabbits have teeth that never stop growing, like many other species of rodents.
 It is important to keep their teeth filed down so that they don’t experience discomfort.